scipy-conference/scipy_proceedings/papers/72_galyleo/72_galyleo.rst

 In contrast, Jupyter is simply a superior analytics environment in every respect over a standalone visualization tool: its various kernels and their libraries provide a much broader range of analytics capabilities; its programming interface is a much cleaner and simpler way to perform complex operations; hardware resources can scale far more easily than they can for a visualization tool; and connectors to data sources are both plentiful and extensible.

-Both standalone visualization tools and Jupyter libraries have a limited set of visualization options.
-Jupyter is fundamentally a *server-side platform*.
+Both standalone visualization tools and Jupyter libraries have a limited set of visualizations.
+Jupyter is  a *server-side platform*.
 Jupyter's web interface is primarily to offer textboxes for code entry.
 Entered code is sent to the server for evaluation and text/HTML results returned.
 Visualization in a Jupyter Notebook is either given by images rendered server-side and returned as inline image tags, or by JavaScript/HTML5 libraries which have a corresponding server-side Python library.
 The Python library generates HTML5/JavaScript code for rendering.

-The limiting factor here is that the visualization library must be integrated with the Python backend by a developer, and only a subset of the rich array of visualization, charting, and mapping libraries available on the HTML5/JavaScript platform is integrated.
+The limiting factor  is that the visualization library must be integrated with the Python backend by a developer, and only a subset of the rich array of visualization, charting, and mapping libraries available on the HTML5/JavaScript platform is integrated.
 The HTML5/JavaScript platform is as rich a client-side visualization platform as Python is a server-side platform.

-Galyleo set out to offer the best of both worlds: Python (and R, and Julia) as a rich, scalable analytics platform coupled with a rich, extensible JavaScript/HTML5 visualization and interaction platform.

-Galyleo set out to offer a *no-code* client-side environment, for several reasons.
+Galyleo set out to offer the best of both worlds: Python, R, and Julia as a scalable analytics platform coupled with an extensible JavaScript/HTML5 visualization and interaction platform.
+It offers a *no-code* client-side environment, for several reasons.

-1. The Jupyter analytics community is in general comfortable with server-side analytics environments (the over-100 kernels available in Jupyter, including Python, R and Julia) but less so with the JavaScript visualization platform.
+1. The Jupyter analytics community is  comfortable with server-side analytics environments (the 100+ kernels available in Jupyter, including Python, R and Julia) but less so with the JavaScript visualization platform.

-2. As mentioned above, configuration of graphical objects takes a lot of low-value configuration code; conversely, it is relatively easy to do by hand.
+2. Configuration of graphical objects takes a lot of low-value configuration code; conversely, it is relatively easy to do by hand.

-These insights lead to a mixed interface, combining a graphical, drag-and-drop interface for the design and configuration of visual objects, and a coding, server-side  interface for analytics programs.
+These insights lead to a mixed interface, combining a drag-and-drop interface for the design and configuration of visual objects, and a coding, server-side  interface for analytics programs.

-Extension of the widget set was also an important consideration.
-A widget  is a client-side object with a graphical, physical component.
+Extension of the widget set was  an important consideration.
+A widget  is a client-side object with a physical component.
 Galyleo is designed to be extensible both by adding new visualization libraries and components and by adding new widgets.

 Publication of interactive dashboards has been a further challenge.
-A design goal of Galyleo was to offer a simple, easy publish to the web scheme, where a dashboard could be published with a single click.
+A design goal of Galyleo was to offer a simple scheme, where a dashboard could be published to the web with a single click.

 These then, are the goals of Galyleo